What is malware? Everything you need to know about viruses, trojans and malicious software | ZDNet

 Typically, a cryptocurrency miner will deliver malicious code to a target machine with the goal of taking advantage of the computer's processing power to run mining operations in the background.

 PCs and Window servers can be used for cryptocurrency mining, but Internet of Things devices are also popular targets for compromising for the purposes of illicitly acquiring funds.
-The lack of security and inherently connected nature of many IoT devices makes them attractive targets for cryptocurrency miners - especially as the device in question is likely to have been installed perhaps even forgotten about.
+The lack of security and inherently connected nature of many IoT devices makes them attractive targets for cryptocurrency miners -- especially as the device in question is likely to have been installed and perhaps forgotten about.

 How is malware delivered?